Writing your master's thesis at IFI

-You agree on a subject for your thesis in cooperation with your supervisor.
+You will determine your thesis topic in cooperation with your supervisor.

 The different programs offer both short and long theses, though some only offer one or the other.
 Check the program pages for further information.

 You are expected to pick your courses, the topic of your thesis and your supervisor during your first semester.
 Information meetings will be held in September and October every year, where the different research groups will present their research and available thesis topics.
 When you have found a topic and a supervisor, you will need to fill out your study plan agreement, and write a project description.
 The second introductory week (in January), is designed to help you get started with your thesis writing.
 During your second semester, you will be expected to write an essay.